openmodelingfoundation/openmodelingfoundation.github.io/.github/PULL_REQUEST_TEMPLATE.md

-*Delete these pull request guidelines instructions before submitting*
+*Delete these pull request guideline instructions before submitting*

 Before you submit this pull request be sure to